Creation Engine: Creation Engine 2

+In November 2020 at the Develop: Brighton online conference, Todd Howard confirmed that the studio was rebuilding the Creation Engine for their next-generation games.
 Bethesda revealed in June 2021 that they were working on a new iteration of the engine called Creation Engine 2, and that it would power their upcoming games Starfield and The Elder Scrolls VI.
-Creation Engine 2 features real-time global illumination and advanced volumetric lighting.
-Creation Engine 2 also features improved post-processing effects, and upgrades to animation and physics.
+Creation Engine 2 is Bethesda's largest overhaul to the engine since The Elder Scrolls IV: Oblivion and features real-time global illumination and advanced volumetric lighting.
+Creation Engine 2 also features improved post-processing effects, upgrades to animation and physics, and will serve as a technological baseline for future games.